The 15 Most Common Questions Asked About Shoplifting

 Of course.
 An LP agent is expected to use discretion and store policy when it comes to making an apprehension.
 If you become sick or feel the need for medical treatment, ask the LP to call 911 immediately.
 The store doesn't want you to become ill or jeopardize your pregnancy, either.

-8. I stole a small bottle of perfume from a package that contained three bottles.
+I stole a small bottle of perfume from a package that contained three bottles.
 The store charged me the price for all three.
 How is this fair?

-If you open a package, steal something from it, and leave the remainder, the store can no longer sell the package as one item, so they charge you the retail price of the one item as if you had stolen all three bottles.
+If you open a package, steal something from it, and leave the remainder, the store can no longer sell the package as one item, so they charge you the retail price of the entire item as if you had stolen all three bottles.

-9. I was arrested for getting a discount on a DVD player from my girlfriend who is a cashier at the store.
+I was arrested for getting a discount on a DVD player from my girlfriend who is a cashier at the store.
 Why wasn't she the one to get arrested?

 You can rest assured that your girlfriend will most likely suffer the same fate as you.
 Under-ringing (or sweethearting, as it sometimes called) has been around forever.
 Most companies have strict rules against an employee ringing up a family member, spouse, or friend.
 That infraction alone could get your girlfriend terminated, but since the store had you prosecuted, you can bet they want to interview your girlfriend for an admission to this crime and others she may have committed in the past.
 If the store has enough evidence against her, she could be arrested and charged.

 Because even if you are not in possession of the stolen items, you took an active part in the shoplifting.
 You are being charged as an accomplice.
-Most stores will not charge another person who happens to be with the shoplifter when they steal unless they take an active part in the crime.
+Most stores will not charge another person who happens to be with the shoplifter unless they take an active part in the crime.
 You physically handed the merchandise to your friend, making you an accessory.